heywoodlh/urlscan-py/README.md

 `./urlscan.py scan --url https://google.com --db mydatabase.db`

 This would allow the user to easily review the UUIDs of previously queued scans in an sqlite3 database.
-This defaults to a file named 'urlscan.db' within the same directory if no other file is specified.
+This defaults to a file named '~/.urlscan/urlscan.db' if no other database file is specified.

 #### Scan multiple domains stored in file 'example-domains.txt'